osmlab/name-suggestion-index/CONTRIBUTING.md

 ```

 To remove this generic name:
-1. Delete the entries from the appropriate file, in this case `brands/shop/department_store.json`
+1. Delete the item from the appropriate file, in this case `brands/shop/department_store.json`
 2. Edit `config/filters.json`.
 Add a regular expression matching the generic name in either the `discardKeys` or `discardNames` list.
 3. Run `npm run build` - if the filter is working, the name will not be put back into `brands/shop/department_store.json`
 4. `git diff` - to make sure that the entries you wanted to discard are gone (and no others are affected)